 If you have limited space so you’re looking for a small play kitchen this narrow play kitchen* could be a good choice.
 While toddlers may not be able to reach it all initially, being tall will be a bonus as the kids get older.
 If you prefer something a bit planer they also do a natural wood play kitchen*.

-If space is really tight then you could consider a table top kitchen, this bright wooden one* is lovely.
+If space is really tight then you could consider a table top kitchen, this bright one with a sink* is lovely.

 Extravagant Play Kitchens

-This wooden red play kitchen* is expensive but certainly isn’t an eyesore, in fact I’d be rather happy if my real kitchen looked like this!
-It has everything from an ice machine to a microwave plus lots of storage space for hiding away toys.
+This wooden play kitchen* is expensive but certainly isn’t an eyesore, in fact I’d be rather happy if my real kitchen looked like this!
+It has everything I’d like in my kitchen plus lots of storage space for hiding away toys.

 If you prefer a more country style kitchen this pink and white wooden corner kitchen* is lovely, although being L shaped, you’ll need the right space for it.